 When it’s boiling hot, cool down with a swim at the Serpentine Lido 🏊♀️.
 Located in Hyde Park, the Lido is over 100 years old and is a great day out for your family.

 There’s open water swimming, a paddling pool and playground for younger children.
 There’s also a sun terrace if you’d prefer to sit back and relax 😎.

 Make the most of the summer sun and have a swim up until early September (it’ll be a bit chilly for a swim in autumn!).

 Want to see penguins ‘fly’ underwater 🐧?
 Watch meerkats have their breakfast?
 Or hold a bird-eating spider?
 Then visit London Zoo to see some of the over 19,000 different animals 🤩 for a great family day out.

 Packed full of kid-friendly activities every day, the Zoo offers meet the animal experiences, be a Junior Zookeeper for the day and a Zoo academy course, plus more.

 So, whether you want to come face-to-face with bugs 🐛, see lions and tigers (from a safe distance!) or give giraffes their tea 🦒, this is the place to be.

 Children’s Story Centre

 Let your kids’ imaginations run wild at the UK’s first Children’s Story Centre 📚.
 In the Story World and Story Garden, kids work with Story Builders to create their own stories and improve their reading, writing, speaking and listening skills.

-They can also see interactive exhibitions from some of their favourite authors like Dr Seuss or Oliver Jeffers, listen to new storytellers, poets and musicians 🎶, see artists and take part in The Big Write Children’s Literature Festival. 😃
+There are interactive exhibitions from some of their favourite authors like Dr Seuss or Oliver Jeffers.
+They can also listen to new storytellers, poets and musicians, see artists and take part in The Big Write Children’s Literature Festival. 😃

 Go and discover London off-peak this summer at Time Out.